List of Hannah Montana characters: Susan Stewart

 Susan B. Stewart (portrayed by Brooke Shields; seasons 2–3) was Robby's wife and Miley and Jackson's mother.
 Susan is the daughter of Grandma Ruby.
 She died three years prior to Season 1 but is often mentioned by the Stewarts and appears in household pictures.
 She also appears in person in three episodes by way of old home videos and various dream sequences.
 These are "I Am Hannah, Hear Me Croak", "The Way We Almost Weren't", and "He Could Be the One".
+She is alive and stays permanently in all of Miley’s dreams, Jackson’s dreams and Robby Ray’s dreams.

 Although they were both from Tennessee, Robby and Susan first met on the West Coast in a small roadside cafe off Interstate 10.
 Susan was working as a waitress at the cafe during her college days and Robby visited while driving home to Nashville.
 Robby claimed he fell in love with Susan immediately, and that he knew that Susan loved him too because she laughed at all his jokes.
 However, when Robby first asked Susan out she turned him down because she was already dating someone else.
 But with a little encouragement from Aunt Dolly, Robby persisted, and Susan finally went out with him.
 Robby tells Oliver that he first got Susan to go out with him by using the line "My Robby name is hi'."

-Susan was a supportive parent, but she was stricter than Robby and wouldn't let the children have sugar before bed because it gave them nightmares, as seen in "I Am Hannah, Hear Me Croak".
+Susan was a loving and supportive parent, but she was stricter than Robby and wouldn't let the children have sugar before bed because it gave them nightmares, as seen in "I Am Hannah, Hear Me Croak".
 She was a skilled shopper and Miley remembers that she had great taste in fashion.
 Robby remembers that when he and Susan went shopping, all he did was carry the bags.